 - Satisfied or Unsatisfied CCJ – Speciality lenders will vary on whether they accept lenders with unsatisfied or satisfied CCJs, but you will have access to a larger choice of lenders if your CCJ is resolved.
 If your CCJ is unsatisfied, some lenders may require you to pay it off before applying for a mortgage, while others will allow you to apply as long as the CCJ is over 2 years old.
 Lenders that accept satisfied CCJs may require it to be paid off for over 12 months before accepting your application.

-The CCJ is not the only thing your lender will consider.
+Getting a Mortgage with a CCJ is not the only thing your lender will consider.
 They will also have eligibility requirements that you will need to meet to improve your chances of successfully applying for a mortgage.
 They are:

 - Deposit – The bigger the deposit you have, the better.
 If you only have 5% to put down, then you CCJs will need to be older than 3 years at least.
 If you have a 25% or more as a deposit, then you could still be eligible for a mortgage with CCJ issued in the last 12 months.
 In fact, most lenders will require a large deposit for bad credit mortgages.

 - Mortgage Type – Standard mortgages (fixed rate, variable, tracker, etc.) and remortgages will have the most flexible eligibility criteria when it comes to CCJs.
 Things may get a little more complicated for first-time buyers, with some providers only accepting lenders with CCJs under £1,000.
 Buy to Let mortgages may be a little more difficult, often having further restrictions put in place.
 You may be required to put up a larger deposit or meet a minimum age requirement.